TryQuiet/quiet/packages/integration-tests/src/bot/README.md

 Note:

 Bot can sometimes get stuck at registration because of "user aborted request" error from registrar.
-Temporary workaround is to modify condition in nectar's `handleErrors.saga.ts` to make it retry also at `error.code === ErrorCodes.SERVICE_UNAVAILABLE`
+Temporary workaround is to modify condition in state-manager's `handleErrors.saga.ts` to make it retry also at `error.code === ErrorCodes.SERVICE_UNAVAILABLE`